sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - IP and Copyright around GC procurement of open source code is a relatively new area so we are working with lawyers at ISED who work on IP policy as well as our own ESDC IP CoE and we are making in roads with PSPC as we know that their lawyers will need to approve the contract terms and conditions for this initiative.
 - Envision some QA of code that is submitted (would include security).
 Ultimately it would be great to have automated security checks and audit functionalities.
 These are common place in the industry, so we can leverage existing solutions.
 - Will be working with CFOB to mitigate the risk of contract splitting (likely through a combo of education, audit, and perhaps a limit on re-use of certain suppliers - similar to the way some supply arrangements work)
 - We are also working with CFOB on this.
-One suggestion so far has been that any micro-procurement contract would include similar questions that must be answered during any procurement (e.g. confirm that capacity does not exist in house).
+One suggestion so far has been that any micro-procurement contract would include similar questions that must be answered during any procurement (e.g., confirm that capacity does not exist in-house).
 We intend to go the National Union Management Committee to be completely transparent about this pilot.
-- Possibility to integrate auditing methodologies and tools in the backend process.
+- Possibility to integrate auditing methodologies and tools in the back-end process.

 ---